JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 Essentially by selling things without any other use.

 For example, using pickaxe heads to make pickaxes provides great XP, and they are usually worth quite a lot.
-Similarly, if you've levelled a skill overnight you may end up with more lower level resources than you need.
+Similarly, if you've levelled a skill overnight you may end up with more lower-level resources than you need.

 In general you won't need to spend too many rare shells early on, and you can likely use items for more direct purposes.
 This is especially true for rare items, use them for skills or save for later if you can.
 Monster drops can also be a good source of high value items.